 We encourage director attendance at the Annual Meeting and we use reasonable efforts to schedule our Annual Meeting of stockholders at a time and date to maximize attendance by directors, taking into account our directors' schedules.
-Of our current directors, Messrs.
-Carinalli, Kennedy, Khanna, Meyercord and Shoemaker and Ms. Holmgren attended our 2016 Annual Meeting of stockholders.
+All of our current directors, except Ms. Burton who was not a member of the Board at the time, attended our 2018 Annual Meeting of stockholders.